kdw2060/bose-soundtouch-alt-interface/README.md

 **Polish**
 - add error handling where missing
 - make an array of radio-stations (per user), then use these values in stead of hard-coding them in the html
-- in stead of hardcoding the speaker-names, use the Bose API to read out the names and make a dynamic array; also use this to dynamically build the speaker cards and select box
+:white_check_mark: ~~in stead of hardcoding the speaker-names, use the Bose API to read out the names and make a dynamic array; also use this to dynamically build the speaker cards and mobile menu~~

 **Functionality**
 - add the ability to search and save favorite stations from within the app